instead-hub/instead/doc/stead3-en.md

 ```

 > The interpreter searches for themes in the "themes" directory.
 Unix version
-> in addition to this directory, scan also the directory ~/.instead/themes/
+> in addition to this directory, scan also the directory ~/.instead/themes/.
-> Windows version -- Documents and Settings/USER/Local
+> Windows version: %LOCALAPPDATA%\instead\themes (below Vista:
-> Settings/Application Data/instead/themes
+> Documents and Settings\USER\Local Settings\Application Data\instead\themes).

 In addition, the new version INSTEAD support multiple those in one game.
 Allowing the player via the standard menu INSTEAD choose a suitable